njpanderson/braid/docs/_pages/docs/quick-start.md

 Navigate to `/braid` and the following screen should show:

 {% include screenshot.html src="/assets/screens/component-button.png" alt="A simple button component in Braid" breakout=true %}

+Hopefully you’ve got Braid up and running in a usable state.
+Now it’s worth looking at how contexts work, which is where the really useful stuff starts to happen.

+{% include next.html link="/braid/docs/contexts/context-data/" label="Context data" %}